 One indication of his success would be the constant production of his plays.
 Shakespeare was born in 1564 and died in 1616.
 During that time, he had at least one play, if not more, in production every year from 1592 until 1613.
 In fact, because the dates for events in Shakespeare's life are fuzzy due to lack of written data, some scholars have speculated that he may have had plays in production even in the late 1580s as well.

 Theaters showed performances of plays shortly after they were written.
 This means that Shakespeare constantly penned new material to entertain his public that eagerly attended his many performances.

-Different levels of British society at the time came together to enjoy the only entertainment of the time, plays.
-Shakespeare and the King's Men made court appearances for Queen Elizabeth I and James I.
+Different levels of British society came together to enjoy the only entertainment of the time: plays.
+Shakespeare and the King's Men made court appearances for Queen Elizabeth I and King James I.

 Like many people in entertainment, Shakespeare had his share of unhappy critics.

 However, Shakespeare's plays spoke to the common man by tapping into the ideas and interests shared by many.
-Since his death, Shakespeare continues to inspire many people who read his works.
+Since his death, Shakespeare has continued to inspire many people who read his work.